Szuszu12/GameShop/README.md

 ## GAMEDLE - Game Shop Application
 Welcome to GAMEDLE, a comprehensive game shop application designed for gaming enthusiasts.
 This application allows users to manage categories, clients, games, orders, and producers efficiently.
 Below is a guide on how to navigate and utilize the features of GAMEDLE.

+# Description
+GAMEDLE is a project developed for academic purposes.
+It's an application to streamline various aspects of managing a gaming store, including categories, clients, games, orders, and producers.
+The application provides a simple, user-friendly interface for viewing, adding, editing, and deleting records in each category.

 # Features:
 - Categories Management:
 View existing categories.